 - Heat a pan with oil.
 Add kalonji and when it sizzles, add the finely chopped white part of the spring onion and sauté over high heat for ½ minute.

 - Reduce the flame and add the chopped onions and sauté till the onion becomes translucent.

 - Now add ginger garlic paste and sauté for a minute.
 Add chopped green chilies, tomato, salt and cook for 3-4 mins till the tomatoes become mushy.

-- Add chili powder, coriander powder, turmeric and garam masala powder and mix well.
+- Add chili powder, coriander powder, turmeric powder and mix well.
 Add 3-4 tbsp water and cook for 2 mins till the raw smell disappears.

 - Now add the chopped green part of the spring onion and mix well and let it cook for 2-3 mins till it wilts.

-- Add ¼ cup water (approx.,), mix well, close the pan with a lid and cook for 4-5 mins till the raw smell disappears and the gravy thickens up a bit and all the flavors merge well.
+- Add ¼ cup water (approx.,), mix well, close the pan with a lid and cook for 4-5 mins till the raw smell disappears and the gravy thickens up a bit.

 - Take off fire and serve hot with chapathis.